 Best use of Sub Skill Seed (Silver)

-A Sub Skill Seed (Silver) upgrades one of your Pokémon's subskills from White or Blue to Gold—stronger effect, same slot.
+A Sub Skill Seed (Silver) upgrades one of your Pokémon's subskills by one level—S becomes M, or M becomes L. Same subskill, same slot, stronger effect.
 The catch: the game picks randomly among every subskill that can still be upgraded.
 This guide explains how that works and how to get the most from your seeds.

 What it does and where to get it

-When you use a Sub Skill Seed, the game chooses one subskill on that Pokémon that is currently White or Blue and upgrades it to Gold.
-Gold gives a better version of the same bonus (e.g. Helping Speed S → stronger help rate, Ingredient Finder S → higher ingredient rate).
-Subskills that are already Gold cannot be upgraded again.
+When you use a Sub Skill Seed, the game chooses one subskill on that Pokémon that is currently at S or M level and upgrades it by one tier: S becomes M, or M becomes L. The upgraded version gives a stronger bonus of the same type (e.g. Helping Speed S → Helping Speed M, Ingredient Finder M → Ingredient Finder L).
+Subskills that are already at L cannot be upgraded further.

 Important: the seed does not let you pick which subskill to upgrade.
 It randomly selects from every upgradeable subskill on that Pokémon.
-So if you have three White/Blue subs and only one of them is really good for your build, you have a one-in-three chance to hit the one you want.
+So if you have three subs at S or M and only one of them is really good for your build, you have a one-in-three chance to hit the one you want.
 Understanding that will help you decide when to use a seed and when to wait.

-Sub Skill Seeds are sold in the exchange for 1,400 sleep points each (e.g. Premium shop).
+Sub Skill Seeds are sold in the exchange for 1,400 sleep points each (e.g. Premium shop), and they're also awarded as milestone rewards in some areas (e.g. reaching Master 20).
 They're cheaper than Main Skill Seeds but still a meaningful cost, so using them on the right Pokémon and at the right time matters.

 Which subskills are worth upgrading

-Not every subskill affects production the same way.
+Not every upgradeable subskill affects production the same way.
 "Production-relevant" subskills are the ones that increase helps per day, berries, ingredients, or main skill trigger rate.
-Upgrading those to Gold gives you more strength, more ingredients, or more skill procs.
-Upgrading something like Research EXP Bonus or Inventory Up still helps, but it doesn't directly increase how much your team produces each week.
+Bumping those up a tier gives you more strength, more ingredients, or more skill procs.
+Upgrading something like Inventory Up still helps, but it doesn't directly increase how much your team produces each week.

 If all of a Pokémon's upgradeable subskills are production-relevant, a seed is a good bet no matter which one the game picks.
 If only one or two are, your odds of "hitting" the right one go down—something to weigh before spending.